 GCSE students visit the Natural History Museum or Science Museum as well as attending the annual GCSE: Science Live conference.
 Sixth formers attend lectures at local universities to widen the student’s experience and also complete a 5 day residential field trip to Betws-y-Coed.
-There is also the opportunity to participate in the American Annual Advancement of Science Conference held in America (and this year Canada).
+There is also the opportunity to participate in the American Annual Advancement of Science Conference held in America (and/or Canada).

 In recent years, students have gone on to read a variety of Biology related course at a wide range of universities including Oxford, Cambridge, Durham, Exeter, Manchester, Sheffield, and Bristol.
 Students have chosen to read degrees such as Natural Sciences, Biochemistry, Pharmacy, Microbiology, and Genetics to name but a few.
 In a typical year over 65% of A level Biologists will continue on to Higher Education to read a Biology-related degree at university.